Shantanu45/Viga-Entertainment-Technologies-Internship_Assignemnt/README.md

 Languages Used: `C++` and `OpenGL`

-No external models was used as those can be modelled by third-party softwares like Blender and Maya and easily imported into the program.
+No external models were used as those can be modelled by third-party softwares like Blender and Maya and easily imported into the program.

 ## Instructions